lengfeld/subpatch/docs/tut/basic-usage.md

     $ cd external
     $ subpatch add https://github.com/google/googletest

-The last command will take some seconds.
+The last command takes some seconds to execute.
 It downloads the git repository and extract the files.
+It uses the default branch of the git repository.
+In most cases this is the `main` or the `master` branch.
+If you want to download another branch or tag, you must use an additional argument (*NOTE:* this argument is not implemented yet).

-When it's finished it will print the message
+When the command finishes it prints the message

     Adding subproject 'googletest' was successful.
     - To inspect the changes, use `git status` and `git diff --staged`.